click2cloud-alpha-p/fornaxscript/README.md

 ### Machine 2: Edge Node with Control Plane
 ### Machine 3: Edge Worker Node

-## Do the following in all the three machines:
+## Do the following steps in all the three machines for smoothly running the bash scripts:

+### Switch to root user:
     sudo -i

 ### Edit the sshd file to permit copy files within the Machines.